kaybrian/kaybrian/README.md

         self.language_spoken = ["English", "en_US"]

     def say_hi(self):
         print("Thanks for dropping by.
-I hope you find interest in my Work, By the way am open to sharing and learning from you.
-Hit me up incase you think we can work togther")
+I hope you find interest in my Work") print("By the way am open to sharing and learning from you.") print("Hit me up incase you think we can work togther")

     def interests(self):
-      self.activities = "I love cycling and music outside code, but i know gaming is wonderful way to think about solving bugs and coming up with nice ideas."
+      self.activities = "I love cycling and music outside code.\n but i know gaming is wonderful way to think about solving bugs and coming up with nice ideas."

 me = SoftwareEngineer()